May 6, 2015

 - Member: An organization that has entered into a fee-based Membership Agreement with ORCID.

 - ORCID Record or Record: The composite data set other than system data (e.g., user ID, password, log files), including the ORCID iD, pertaining to a specific individual and stored in the Registry.

-- Trusted Individual: A Trusted Individual is a person to whom you have given the authority to manage your ORCID Record on your behalf, including selecting privacy settings, naming Trusted Organizations, and editing and depositing data.
-Trusted Individuals must agree to ORCID’s Terms and Conditions of Use.
-(Also see Section 5.3.)
+- Trusted Individual: A Trusted Individual is a person to whom you have given the authority to manage your ORCID Record on your behalf, including selecting settings for visibility & sharing, naming Trusted Organizations, and editing and depositing data.
+(See Section 4.3.)

 We are committed to providing you with meaningful choices about your privacy and the ability to control how your information is used.
-A core ORCID principle is that you control the privacy settings of your own ORCID Record data through various opt-in and opt-out features, regardless of whether you create your own ORCID Record, or an ORCID Record is created on your behalf by a Member Creator.
+A core ORCID principle is that you control the settings for visibility & sharing of your own ORCID Record data.
 To that end, ORCID allows you the right to control how your information is published on and shared via the ORCID Registry through various opt-in features.

 visible by everyone